 MAKING CORE MEMORY

 The software code for the Apollo missions was hand woven by women into "core memory ropes" that stored programs for the Apollo Guidance Computer.
 Using this moment of engineering history, we integrate thread and textiles with Arduino microcontrollers to create an interactive workshop where participants learn about—and experience first hand—the contributions of women to innovation and space-flight.
-Making Core Memory is a collaborative project from the University of Washington's Tactile and Tactical Design Lab, where I am currently a researcher leading the historical and archival work for this project.
+Making Core Memory is a collaborative project from the University of Washington's Tactile and Tactical Design Lab, where I am currently a researcher leading the historical and archival work.

 Most Recent Tweet from the Quilt